Estimated reading time: 8 minutes

 Have you ever met people who seemed too good to be true?
-Someone who was charming, friendly, and had a way of making you feel like you were the only person in the room?
-You may have just met tricky impostors.
+Someone charming, friendly, and had a way of making you feel like you were the only person in the room?
+You have just met tricky impostors.

 Impostors are people who pretend to be something they’re not.
 They are deceptive and tricky, and spotting them is difficult at first.